nestordemeure/flaxOptimizers/README.md

 # Flax Optimizers

 A collection of optimizers for Flax.
-I increase it when I test a new optimizer but the repository is open to pull requests.
+The repository is open to pull requests.

 ## Installation